Feature

 The Zhytomyr Hospital Challenge

 A hospital in Ukraine is in crisis.
-Please donate to a good cause.
+Thank you for supporting a good cause.

 LAST FALL, I met Olena Svetlov, RN, DNP, CNS, a Ukrainian-born nurse I connected with on LinkedIn, at a Ukrainian restaurant in Playa del Rey.
 I intended to interview her for a profile in Working Nurse.
 But by the time the check came, a different — and much more imperative — initiative had emerged.